 The 3000 category features T-shaped climbing systems.
-The plants are thus drawn up and then guided horizontally over windows and doors, on both sides.
+The plants are thus guided upward and then horizontally over windows and doors, on both sides.
 The vertical area of the trellises is sometimes used only for the guidance of the trunk, which often remains leafless... then only one wire rope is needed there.
-Roses, grapevines, and clematis love several parallel lines (of rope), but climbers like wisteria rather require one-rope systems to prevent entanglement.
+Roses, grapevines, and clematis love several parallel lines (of rope), but climbers like wisteria require rather one-rope systems to prevent entanglement.
 Some plants, particularly twining types, come into the horizontal position only with increased effort; T-shaped systems are therefore only suitable in certain conditions.
 Learn more in the climbing plants and planning sections.

 Sturdy basic shape for greater heights / widths; with additional mounts, expandable as desired.

 Economical version of system 3050, especially good for situations with limited space